 - Click the Start button, and then Control Panel.
-The Control Panel appears. - Click Appearance and Themes. - Click Display.
-The Display Properties dialog box appears. - Click the Settings tab. - Click the Advanced button The NVIDIA GeForce4 420 Go Properties dialog box appears. - Click the nView tab to set the display settings. - Select the Clone mode check box. - Click OK.

-The image appears on both the notebook and the TV display.
+The Control Panel appears.

+- 2 Click Appearance and Themes.

+- 3 Click Display.

+The Display Properties dialog box appears.

+- 4 Click the Settings tab.

+- Click the Advanced button.

+The ATI RADEONTM IGP 345M Properties dialog box appears.

+- 6 Click the Displays tab.

+Select the Monitor, Panel or TV icon.

+- 7 Click Apply and then OK.

-You may not be able to display the notebook LCD screen and an external display or a projector at the same time, depending on the types of computer displays and projectors you are using.
+- Under certain circumstances, you may not be able to display the notebook LCD screen and an external display or a projector at the same time.